 If you have rebound congestion from spray overuse, you should stop using the spray.
 A doctor may prescribe new medications to treat your symptoms.
 If it’s an issue of long-term overuse, full recovery may take a full year.

-Dr. Odisho said that if your nasal symptoms are accompanied by persistent fevers, vision changes or severe facial pain and/or weakness, you should see a medical professional as soon as possible.
-To get comprehensive allergy and immunology care, visit bannerhealth.com.
+If your nasal symptoms are accompanied by persistent fevers, vision changes or severe facial pain and/or weakness, you should call your doctor as soon as possible.

 You may also consider reading these related articles, written with help from Banner Health experts: